Harvest-Dev/ng-walkthrough/README.md

 - `verticalAlignContent`: align the `contentTemplate` vertically.
 Possible values: `above`, `top`, `center`, `bottom` or `below`.
 By defaut : `top`.
 - `contentSpacing`: The max space which separates the content to the focus zone horizontally, default is 0 (opposite of the focusZone)
 - `verticalContentSpacing`: The max space which separates the content to the focus zone vertically, default is 50
+- `rootElement`: root element on which walkthrough will scroll to after each positioning, as to avoid hidden zones (facultative)

 **Navigation**:
 - `previousStep`: add a ling to go to the previous `ng-walkthrough`.